 Typically, parties who wish to enter into this type of transaction first enter into a less formal agreement called a Letter of Intent.
 This document lays out in the broadest terms the high-level specifics of a deal (purchase price, timing, etc.).

-This Business Sale Agreement template is designed for the sale of a LLC which means it can focus the sale of the business assets or on the sale of the membership interests in the LLC.
+This Business Sale Agreement template is designed for the sale of a LLC which means it can focus the sale of the business assets or on the sale/transfer of the membership interests in the LLC.
 Options for both types of transactions are presented in the document template below.

 View all document templates and checklists provided by ExitAdviser.